Wild Man Blues: Musicians

 Although their European tour is the primary focus, the film was also notable as the first major public showcase for Allen's relationship with Soon-Yi Previn.

 Formats published

-Since the deletion of its original, contemporaneous VHS releases, the film has had only an afterlife on DVD.
-In April 2012 the film was featured as a bonus disc on an Australian box set of Allen's films, and similarly appeared as an extra in a UK Region 2 box set in July 2014.
+The film was originally released on VHS.
+In April 2012 the film was featured as a bonus DVD on an Australian box set of Allen's films, and similarly appeared as an extra in a UK Region 2 box set in July 2014.
 Although the film is not available as a standalone DVD in any of the main English-speaking countries, it has been released singly in various Region 2 pressings around Europe, with relevant (optional) subtitles.